stefanbaur/grannophone/base_installer/README.md

   - Remove the removable media and re-insert it after a good 10-15 seconds

 # Result
-  - The above steps, combined with the base-install.sh script in this directory, will set you up with three boot environments you can choose from.
+  - The above steps, combined with the base_install.sh script in this directory, will set you up with three boot environments you can choose from.
   - These environments are called ENV1, ENV2, and ENV3:
     - ENV1 uses the first partition as /boot/firmware and the fifth partition as /
     - ENV2 uses the second partition as /boot/firmware and the sixth partition as /